chad-ermacora/kootnet-sensors/README.md

 See the above "Downloads & Instructions" link for more in-depth instructions.

-The short version of installing on a Pi is to run the following command in a Terminal and open the following URL on the Pi itself to configure the sensor. https://localhost:10065/
+The short version of installing on a Pi is to install Raspbian and run the following command in a Terminal.
+After the install is done and the sensor has rebooted, open the following URL on the Pi itself to configure the sensor. https://localhost:10065/

 ```